Introduction to Multi-Armed Bandits: Contextual bandits with a policy class

 \begin{remark} If the oracle is only approximate -- say, it returns a policy $\pi_0\in\Pi$ which optimizes $c(\cdot)$ up to an additive factor of $\eps$ -- it is easy to see that expected regret increases by an additive factor of $\eps T$.
 In practice, there may be a tradeoff between the approximation guarantee $\eps$ and the running time of the oracle. \end{remark}

-\xhdr{Oracle-efficient algorithm with optimal regret.} A near-optimal regret bound can in fact be achieved with an \emph{oracle-efficient} algorithm: one that makes only a small number of oracle calls.
+\begin{remark} A near-optimal regret bound can in fact be achieved with an \emph{oracle-efficient} algorithm: one that makes only a small number of oracle calls.
 Specifically, one can achieve regret $O(\sqrt{KT \log(T|\Pi|)})$ with only $\tildeO(\sqrt{KT/\log |\Pi|})$ oracle calls across all $T$ rounds.
 This sophisticated result can be found in \citep{monster-icml14}.
-Its exposition is beyond the scope of this book.
+Its exposition is beyond the scope of this book. \end{remark}